 Total Fees: £6165.00

-You will need to purchase a kit of approx £1120.
-You will also be required to contribute towards the ongoing course materials over the two years including all costs for your final project.
+You will need to purchase a kit of approx £1120 for year 1 and approx £250 for year 2 You will also be required to contribute towards the ongoing course materials over the two years including all costs for your final project.

 If the course is longer than one year the total fees are for the first year only and further fees may apply in future years.
 All fees are based on a ‘home’ learner status.
 Please contact us for information on overseas fees.